 As with other geosynthetics, geogrids have several physical, mechanical, and durability properties.
 Many of the test methods used for geotextiles and geomembranes also apply to geogrids.
-In particular, a key design parameter for reinforcement is tensile strength, which is typically reported from wide-width tensile tests (ASTM D 4595).
-The wide-width tests are performed with the specimen width incorporating typically a few ribs of the geogrid.
+In particular, a key design parameter for reinforcement is the tensile strength, which is performed with the specimen width incorporating typically a few ribs of the geogrid.
 The allowable tensile strength of geogrids (and of other geosynthetics used for soil reinforcement applications) is typically significantly less than its ultimate tensile strength.
-The allowable tensile strength by dividing the ultimate tensile strength by partial safety factors for installation damage, creep deformation, chemical degradation, and biological degradation.
-The partial factors of safety for installation damage, chemical degradation, and biological degradation
+The allowable tensile strength is determined by dividing the ultimate tensile strength by partial factors to account for installation damage, creep deformation, chemical degradation, and biological degradation.
+The partial factors for installation damage, chemical degradation, and biological degradation range from 1.0 to 1.6, with the partial factor of safety for creep ranging from 1.5 to 3.5 (Koerner, 2005).
+The design engineer should review all recommendations, available codes, national evaluations, and the like and determine appropriate partial factors for the specific projects (i.e., manufacturers' recommendations should be carefully evaluated based on project-specific requirements and not blindly accepted).